antrea-io/antrea/docs/manual-installation.md

 EOF
 ```

-2. Install `okn-cni` to `/opt/cni/bin/okn`.
+2. Install `antrea-cni` to `/opt/cni/bin/antrea`.
 ```
-cp bin/okn-cni /opt/cni/bin/okn
+cp bin/antrea-cni /opt/cni/bin/antrea
 ```

-### okn-controller
+### antrea-controller

-`okn-controller` is required to implement Kubernetes Network Policies.
-At any time, there should be only a single active replica of `okn-controller`.
-Deploying `okn-controller` may be skipped, if only basic Pod connectivity is desired.
+`antrea-controller` is required to implement Kubernetes Network Policies.
+At any time, there should be only a single active replica of `antrea-controller`.
+Deploying `antrea-controller` may be skipped, if only basic Pod connectivity is desired.

-1. Grant `okn-controller` user or ServiceAccount necessary permissions to Kubernetes APIs.
+1. Grant `antrea-controller` user or ServiceAccount necessary permissions to Kubernetes APIs.
 You can follow the `ClusterRole`
-and `ClusterRoleBinding` sections in the [Deployment yaml](/build/yamls/okn.yml) to configure
+and `ClusterRoleBinding` sections in the [Deployment yaml](/build/yamls/antrea.yml) to configure
 Kubernetes RBAC to do it.

 2. Create the kubeconfig file that contains the tokens or certificates of ServiceAccount or user created in the above
 step.
 See [Configure Access to Multiple Clusters](
 https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) for more information.

-3. Create the `okn-controller` config file, see [Configuration](configuration.md) for details.
+3. Create the `antrea-controller` config file, see [Configuration](configuration.md) for details.
 ```
-cat >okn-controller.conf <<EOF
+cat >antrea-controller.conf <<EOF
 clientConnection:
   kubeconfig: <PATH_TO_KUBE_CONF>
 EOF
 ```

-4. Start `okn-controller`.
+4. Start `antrea-controller`.
 ```
-okn-controller --config okn-controller.conf
+antrea-controller --config antrea-controller.conf
 ```